11 Paralympic Gold Medals, 6 times winner of London Wheelchair Marathon

 “Goldie is bright, articulate, has a great story to tell and is very funny.
 The audience were clearly inspired by her story and were able to take the messages about confidence, determination and attitude and apply that to their own professional and personal lives.
 The was made possible by the way Goldie cleverly related her key messages to our business environment.
 Enabling that transition made her talk relevant and real to everyone in the room.
 There is business values in a good motivational speaker like Goldie and I wouldn’t hesitate to use her again” (Holly Marshall – Head Business Lead Major Global Events, O2)

-With 57 international caps under her belt, including a bronze medal from the hugely successful 2015 Football World Cup, professional footballer Laura Bassett is a key figure for England’s Lionesses.
+With over 60 international caps under her belt, including a bronze medal from the hugely successful 2015 Football World Cup, professional footballer Laura Bassett is a key figure for England’s Lionesses.

-The 33-year-old’s international career has seen Laura compete in two World Cups and two European Championships, including securing a silver medal in the 2009 Euros.
-The defender is hoping a third European tournament is on the horizon with the 2017 championship being held in the Netherlands next year.
+The 34-year-old’s international career has seen Laura compete in two World Cups and three European Championships, including securing a silver medal in the 2009 Euros.
+The defender is currently integral to the England Lionesses World Cup qualifying campaign.

-Domestically, she is one of the FA’s Women’s Super League’s most revered players.
-Currently skipper at Notts County Ladies FC, she has also played for Arsenal, Chelsea, Leeds and in 2012 helped Birmingham City win the FA Cup, and finish second in the WSL and in the Continental Cup.
+Domestically, she has been one of the FA’s Women’s Super League’s most revered players.
+Skipper at Notts County Ladies FC until their administrative collapse in April 2017, she has also played for Arsenal, Chelsea, Leeds and in 2012 helped Birmingham City win the FA Cup, and finish second in the WSL and in the Continental Cup.
 She also enjoyed similar success in 2009 with Arsenal winning the FA Cup and the Premier League.
+She has now become the third England International to ply her club trade abroad and in September 2017 joined Australian W-League club Canberra united.

 Laura, who grew up in a football fanatical family, played for England Under 19s through to the Under 21s before making her senior England debut in 2003.
-She also became one of the first female players to be awarded a professional contract in 2009, and has since being centrally contracted by the FA.
-She is also a UEFA Level 3 Licence Coach.
+She then became one of the first female players to be awarded a professional contract in 2009.

 Laura’s speaking topics include: leadership, understanding pressure, the psychology of winning, transferring skills, pressure management, working in a male environment and challenging perceptions.